Radar chart

 This spider chart represents the allocated budget versus actual spending for a given organization.

 A radar chart is a graphical method of displaying multivariate data in the form of a two-dimensional chart of three or more quantitative variables represented on axes starting from the same point.
 The relative position and angle of the axes is typically uninformative, but various heuristics, such as algorithms that plot data as the maximal total area, can be applied to sort the variables (axes) into relative positions that reveal distinct correlations, trade-offs, and a multitude of other comparative measures.

-The radar chart is also known as web chart, spider chart, spider graph, spider web chart, star chart, star plot, cobweb chart, irregular polygon, polar chart, or Kiviat diagram.
+Radar charts are also known as web charts, spider charts, spider graphs, spider web charts, star charts, star plots, cobweb charts, irregular polygons, polar charts, and Kiviat diagrams.
 It is equivalent to a parallel coordinates plot, with the axes arranged radially.

 Overview

 The radar chart is a chart and/or plot that consists of a sequence of equi-angular spokes, called radii, with each spoke representing one of the variables.
 The data length of a spoke is proportional to the magnitude of the variable for the data point relative to the maximum magnitude of the variable across all data points.
 A line is drawn connecting the data values for each spoke.
 This gives the plot a star-like appearance and the origin of one of the popular names for this plot.
 The star plot can be used to answer the following questions: